ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ![Date Range] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/ChartsGeneral_DateRange.jpg)

+* Current selection - uses the date range active in the 'Date Ranges' pane of the 'Side Bar'
+* Current selection thru today - use the date range active, (like the one before), but limits the 'to-date' to the current date
+* From 'date' to today - starts with the defined 'date' and ends today
+* Between 'from' and 'to' - does what is says
+* Last 'x' (days, weeks, months or years) - goes backward the given time frame
+* This (week, month, year) prior 'x' - subtracts a number of (weeks, months, years) from the actual (week, month, year) to define the new date range (e.g. "This 'month' prior '3'" - means the time range 3 month back - so if it is 'July', date range will be 'April').

 ## Curve Settings

 The 'Curve' settings configure how a 'Metric', 'Best', or 'Estimate' is plotted in your diagram.